GiangHLe/knowledge/DeepLearning/NoisyStudent.md

 We will go

-did they use the same unlabeled data in iter training? did they init the weight or use it from previous work? did the first train have noise?
+did they use the same unlabeled data in iter training?
+Training from scratch (initilize all parameters), the performance will be better, prove in study #8 did they init the weight or use it from previous work? did the first train have noise?